cybrown/rust-example-1/Readme.md

 * [x] Split in multiple projects
 * [x] Use cargo workspaces

-### Continuous integration
-* [ ] Check formating
-* [ ] Run additional static analysis tools
-* [ ] Investigate how to get standard unit tests reports
-* [ ] Investigate how to get standard coverage reports for unit tests
-* [ ] Investigate how to get standard integration tests reports
-* [ ] Investigate how to get standard coverage reports for integration tests

 ### Error handling
 * [x] Seperate error between services and consumers
 * [ ] Try anyhow